 As previously disclosed, we are currently involved in a dispute related to customs assessments by Yokohama Customs on several of our products for the period of October 2006 through September 2009 in connection with post-importation audits, as well as the disputed portion of our import duties from October 2009 to the present, which we have or will hold in bond or pay under protest (we were previously required to post a bond or make a deposit to secure any additional duties that may have been due and payable on current imports, but we are no longer required to do so).
 Additional assessments related to any prior period are barred by applicable statutes of limitations.
-The issue in this case is whether a United States entity utilizing a commissionaire agent in Japan to import its products can use the manufacturer's invoice pursuant to the transaction value method under the World Trade Organization Customs Valuation Agreement or whether it must use one of the alternative valuation.
+The issue in this case is whether a United States entity utilizing a commissionaire agent in Japan to import its products can use the manufacturer's invoice pursuant to the transaction value method under the World Trade Organization Customs Valuation Agreement or whether it must use one of the alternative valuation methods provided in that agreement and, if an alternative method must be used, what the allowable deductions would be in determining the proper valuation.
 We pursued an appeal of the matter in the Tokyo District Court, which upheld the assessments.
 The Tokyo High Court has also upheld the assessments.
 We have appealed the High Court's decision to the Japan Supreme Court.
 As a result of the District Court's decision, we recorded a charge of \$31.4 million in the first quarter of 2016.
 We anticipate that additional disputed duties will be limited going forward as we purchase a majority of the affected products in Japan from a Japanese company that purchases and imports the products from the manufacturers.